Hot Ham & Cheese and Reuben Sliders

 These little guys are oh so good!
 Perfect for a party, or a simple meal at home.
 They are the right size, so you won’t feel guilty having more than one.
-The sweetness of the Hawaiian rolls are just right.
-And the sweet buttery poppy seed topping is exactly what these kind of sandwiches need!
+The sweetness of the Hawaiian rolls is just right.
+And the sweet buttery poppy seed topping is exactly what these sandwiches need!
 And they are so easy to make.

 This recipe makes 12 sliders

 You could easily make more for a party (24) just double the recipe.

 - 1 stick of unsalted butter